airdeploy/airdeploy-docs/docs/api-reference-ts.md

 `init` gets `FlaggerConfiguration`, establish SSE connections and starts an ingester

-Note: `init` must be called only once, at the start of your application.
+> `init` must be called only once, at the start of your application.
 Your program should wait for the promise to resolve so flag functions works properly

 ```javascript
 import Flagger from 'flagger'